-An independent clinical endpoint committee, external to Lilly, will be formed to adjudicate major adverse cardiac events (MACE) and deaths.
+An independent clinical endpoint committee, external to Lilly, will be formed to adjudicate MACE and deaths.
 This committee will be blinded to treatment assignment.

 10.1.6.
 Dissemination of Clinical Study Data

 Reports

 The sponsor will disclose a summary of study information, including tabular study results, on publicly available websites where required by local law or regulation.